GRADUATE STUDY IN HERPETOLOGY

 - Scott Crupper - the microbiology and genetic diversity of amphibians and reptiles

 - David Edds - ecology of freshwater turtles in Kansas

 - Michael Morales - amphibian and reptilian paleontology

-- Greg Sievert - (adjunct) natural history and photography of amphibians and reptiles
+- Greg Sievert - (clinical instructor) natural history and photography of amphibians and reptiles

 - Lynnette Sievert - comparative physiology of amphibians and reptiles, especially dealing with thermoregulation and metabolism; also, behavior of amphibians and reptiles